rishhavv/invemExpo/README.md

 ✨ Instagram like scroll effect\
 ✨ Users can pass invesment cards using passbutton\
 ✨ Responsive to android devices Screensizes\
-✨ Download Data in CSV as well as JSON format

 ## 💻Future improvements